neurodata/ProgLearn/docs/contributing.rst

 - Format the subtitles with "##" at front so that they will show up as submenus on website.

+- Minimize cell outputs and avoid unnecessary prints.

+- Remove all empty cells.

 - Check the Netlify deployment preview for your PR, which is included as one of the required checks.
+Be aware that what you see on GitHub or local machine might be different from Netlify deployment, especially math formulas.